MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cas-compliance-trust.md

 After a user's account  is deleted from a connected cloud application, Cloud App Security will automatically delete the copy of the data within two years.

+### Exporting personal data

+Cloud App Security provides you with the ability to [export](activity-filters.md#export-activities) to CSV all user activity and security alert information.

 ### Data flow

 Cloud App Security provides you with the convenience of working with some data, such as alerts and activities, without disrupting your usual security workflow.
 For example, SecOps may prefer to view alerts in their preferred SIEM product such as [Azure Sentinel](siem-sentinel.md).
 To enable such workflows, when integrating with Microsoft or third-party products, Cloud App Security exposes some data through them.